SwiftExpat/SwiftExpat/README.md

 ### Portfolio

-View my portfolio page to see the links that are outside of GitHub
+View my [portfolio page](https://swiftexpat.github.io) to review my projects that are more than code: webinars, videos, and compiled web core demos.

 <!--
 **SwiftExpat/SwiftExpat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.